-Alphabetically list of Vegetables to get you started!
+Alphabetical list of Vegetables to get you started!

+I love eating fresh vegetables.
+Perhaps you’re trying to save money at the grocery store, or maybe that new affordable care act (ACA) has cast a light on your health.
 Here is an alphabetical list of common vegetables to get you started.
-Start with planting a tiny seed into some soil and a few weeks or months later you to can be harvesting your own veggies.
+Start with planting a tiny seed in some soil and a few weeks or months later you to can be harvesting your own veggies.

 There is definitely a little more work involved, but picking fresh produce for several weeks from one tiny seed is always an inspiration to me.
+These simple and easy growing tips will help you have and enjoy your best garden ever.

-Growing conditions for specific vegetables:
+Growing tips for common vegetables:

 Growing Beans